alevchuk/minibank/README.md

 ### Grafana

+Requierments
+ * Prometheus

 Grafana is a monitoring/analytics web interface.
 This is a web server.
-Install it on the base station.
+Install it on the same node as Prometheus.

 Citations:
 * This section is based on the [officail grafana doc](http://docs.grafana.org/project/building_from_source/)